QUTCC: Quantile Uncertainty Training and Conformal Calibration for Imaging Inverse Problems: Methodology

-By allowing the quantile bounds to vary independently and adaptively during calibration, our method supports non-uniform scaling as a function of image characteristics.
-Rather than scaling the quantile predictions by a constant, linear factor, as proposed in prior work~\citep{angelopoulos2022image}, our quantile predictions can be scaled in a non-uniform, non-linear way as a function of the neural network, $f_\theta(\mathbf y, q_{\text{lower}}, q_{\text{upper}})$.
-In practice, this can result in smaller uncertainty intervals.
+By a union bound, these two conditions together guarantee a total marginal miscoverage rate of at most $\alpha$.
 Pseudocode for this calibration process is provided in \textbf{Algorithm 1}.
-At each step, we compute the miscoverage from the quantile upper and lower bounds over the entire calibration dataset.
-If the violation rate for a bound exceeds the adjusted $\alpha$, we relax the corresponding bound; otherwise, we tighten it.
+At each step, we compute the marginal miscoverage from the quantile upper and lower bounds over the entire calibration dataset.
+If the violation rate for a bound exceeds $\alpha/2$, we relax the corresponding bound to widen the interval; otherwise, we tighten it.
 This process proceeds via a binary search over the quantile space until the desired coverage is reached.
-Note that we adjust the error rate, $\alpha' \gets \alpha - \frac{1-\alpha}{N_c}$ to account for the finite calibration dataset size~\citep{angelopoulos2021gentle, vovk2012conditional}.
-At the end of this procedure, we can obtain a constructed interval $\mathcal{C}\in [f_\theta(\mathbf y, q_{\text{lower}}^*), f_\theta(\mathbf y, q_{\text{upper}}^*)]$ that satisfies Eq.~\ref{eq:coverage}.
+Conducting a binary search over the quantile space assumes that the learned quantile function is monotonic.
+In practice, this function is mostly monotonic with a few rare violations, which occur in background regions (See Appx Tbl.~\ref{tbl:quantile_crossing}).
+Note that we adjust the per-bound error rate, $\alpha' \gets \frac{\alpha}{2} - \frac{1-\alpha/2}{N_c}$, to account for the finite calibration dataset size~\citep{angelopoulos2021gentle, vovk2012conditional}.
+At the end of this procedure, we can obtain a constructed interval $\mathcal{C} = [f_\theta(\mathbf y, \hat q_{\text{lo}}), f_\theta(\mathbf y, \hat q_{\text{hi}})]$ that controls the risk.

-\subsubsection{Estimating the conditional distribution}
+\subsection{Estimating the conditional distribution}

-Since our network is trained to predict the full conditional quantile distribution rather than a single fixed quantile, we can recover an estimate of the entire conditional quantile function, \(\hat{Q}_k(q)\), at each pixel \(k\).
-This is accomplished by querying the network over a range of quantile levels \(q \in (0, 1)\).
-Recall that the quantile function \(\hat{Q}_k(q)\) is the inverse of the cumulative distribution function for the conditional distribution at pixel \(k\).
+Our approach offers an additional benefit: since it is trained to predict the full quantile function rather than a single fixed quantile, we can recover an estimate of the entire quantile function at each pixel.
+This is accomplished by querying the network $\hat{f}(\mathbf y,q)$ over a range of quantile levels $q \in (0, 1)$, from which we construct a pixel-wise conditional PDF that serves as a standalone tool for predicting the underlying conditional distribution, $p( x | \mathbf y)$ for each pixel in $\hat{\mathbf x}$ \footnote{In this section, since we predict pixel-wise PDFs, we refer to $\mathbf{x}[k]$ as $x$, the pixel value at index k}.
+Under standard regularity conditions—namely, that the pixel-wise distribution admits a probability density function $p_k$, the quantile function is differentiable, and the density $p_k$ is positive on its support—the following standard identity from probability theory holds: the PDF is inversely proportional to the rate of change of the quantile function.
+Applying this identity, we can estimate the conditional PDF $\hat{p}_k(x| \mathbf y)$ for pixel intensity $x_j := \hat{f}(\mathbf y,q_j)$ as: